Aya Chebbi

-Aya Chebbi (آية الشابي Aya al-Chebbi; born 1988), is a Tunisian diplomat, and a pan-African and feminist activist.
+Aya Chebbi (آية الشابي; born 1988), is a Tunisian diplomat, and a pan-African and feminist activist.
 She became the first appointed African Union Envoy on Youth in November 2018.
 Appointed by the chairperson of the African Union Commission, Moussa Faki, in November 2018, as the youngest senior official in the history of the African Union, and youngest diplomat in the chairperson's cabinet.
-She supports the Chairperson in addressing his thematic priority of working with, and for young people, and advocate to Silencing the Guns by 2020.

-Early life and Education
+Early life and education

+Aya Chebbi was born in 1988 in Dahmani, Tunisia, a small village in northwest Tunisia on the border with Algeria.
+She spent part of her childhood moving across different Tunisian cities, as her father had a military career, which exposed her early to diverse social and cultural environments throughout the country.

-Chebbi was born in Dahmani, Tunisia and raised in a Tunisian family in which her father emphasized the values of determination and gender equality.
-She developed an early interest in activism, later recalling that she staged informal “hunger strikes” at home as a child to express her views.
+Chebbi was raised in a Tunisian family in which her father emphasized the values of determination and gender equality.
+She developed an early interest in activism, later recalling that she staged informal "hunger strikes" at home as a child to express her views.

 Chebbi completed her primary and secondary education in the local public school system before enrolling at the University of Tunis El Manar, where she earned a Bachelor’s degree in International Relations.

-At the School of Oriental and African Studies (SOAS), University of London, Chebbi pursued postgraduate education.
-She earned a Master’s degree in African Politics (with distinction) under a Mo Ibrahim Foundation scholarship.
-Her research focused on the state-youth relationship, linked to their subscription to Jihadism, with a dissertation titled “Youth Radicalization, a comparative Study of Tunisia- Kenya”.
+At the School of Oriental and African Studies (SOAS), University of London, Chebbi pursued postgraduate education and earned a Master’s degree in African Politics (with distinction) under a Mo Ibrahim Foundation scholarship.
+Her research focused on the state-youth relationship, linked to their subscription to Jihadism, with a dissertation titled "Youth Radicalization, a comparative Study of Tunisia-Kenya".
 During this time, she also held a Fulbright scholarship at Georgia Southern University.

 During her university years, Chebbi began using blogging as a tool for activism, creating her personal blog Proudly Tunisian in 2010, just before the Tunisian Revolution.